Rule 3301-35-07 | Data-driven improvement.

 (G) All school districts and schools shall conduct a comprehensive review of their educational programs and organizational effectiveness to determine whether they are aligned with Ohio law, all applicable federal laws, and the school districts locally defined vision, mission statement, goals, objectives and strategic plan.

 (1) Educational program reviews shall be conducted periodically and scheduled to generate timely data.
-The department of education may help school districts conduct the review.
+The department of education may help school districts or schools conduct the review.

-(2) School districts that have developed and implemented a continuous improvement plan shall use that plan as a framework for conducting the review.
-School districts shall also be guided by:
+(2) School districts or schools that have developed and implemented a continuous improvement plan shall use that plan as a framework for conducting the review.
+School districts or schools shall also be guided by:

-(a) The most recent school district local report card;
+(a) Where applicable, the most recent school district local report card;

 (b) The five-year projection of revenue and expenditures; and